 Inheritance and Divorce

-When two people divorce, questions sometimes come up as to whether one spouse may claim rights to another spouse's inheritance funds acquired during the marriage.
-An inheritance can occur during the marriage, but it can also happen before a marriage and get mixed in with other marital assets.
+When two people divorce, a dispute may come up as to whether one spouse may claim rights to another spouse's inheritance acquired during the marriage.
+During the marriage, one spouse may inherit money or property.
+Even with an inheritance before a marriage, inherited money can later get mixed with other marital assets.
 This article addresses some of the common legal situations that arise regarding inheritance and divorce.

 Inheritance During Marriage: Basics

-Generally, inheritances are not subject to equitable distribution because, by law, inheritances are not considered marital property.
-Instead, inheritances are treated as separate property belonging to the person who received the inheritance, and therefore may not be divided between the parties in a divorce.
+In a divorce, marital property is divided between the separating spouses.
+Generally, inheritances are not subject to equitable distribution because inheritances are not considered marital property.
+Instead, inheritances are treated as separate property belonging to the person who received the inheritance and are not be divided between the parties in a divorce.

-However, if it's shared between spouses, an inheritance can be treated differently based on rules that vary greatly among the states.
-For instance, if the inheritance is deposited into a joint bank account and used for joint marital expenses (called "comingling of the inheritance"), the inheritance can lose its separate property status.
+However, if an inheritance is shared between spouses, it can be treated differently based on rules that vary greatly among the states.
+For instance, if the inheritance is deposited into a joint bank account and used for joint marital expenses (called "comingling of the inheritance"), the inheritance can lose its status as separate property.
 Likewise, if the inheritance is used to make improvements to the primary residence, it may also lose its separate status.

-Therefore, comingling is key -- if separate property is used in a way that benefits joint marital assets, the inheritance may no longer be considered separate property, and may be subject to division upon divorce.
+If separate property is used in a way that benefits joint marital assets, the inheritance may no longer be considered separate property.
+If it is no longer separate property, it may be subject to division upon divorce.

 Inheritance Acquired Before the Marriage

-Sometimes the best way to safeguard pre-marital assets, especially if they are substantial, is to enter into a prenuptial agreement clearly identifying ownership of any pre-marital assets and how a couple would treat any future inheritance.
+Sometimes the best way to safeguard pre-marital assets is to enter into a prenuptial agreement and clearly identify ownership of any pre-marital assets and how a couple would treat any future inheritance.

 Get Legal Help Working Through Inheritance and Divorce Issues

-Inheritance laws can be convoluted and, frankly, tough to understand, especially in the context of a divorce.
+Inheritance laws can be tough to understand, especially in the context of a divorce.
 If you would like to know more about inheritance and divorce, you may want to contact a skilled divorce attorney near you to discuss your specific situation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help